Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: INTRODUCTION

-The routes of incoming CAVs have complicated conflict relationships at intersections.
-Therefore, obtaining a high-efficiency conflict-free arrival plan is a priority in CAV scheduling.
-Researchers have also pointed out that the passing order of the vehicles is the key factor influencing traffic mobility at intersections~\cite{li2006cooperative, meng2017analysis}.
+{Intersections are the converging point of traffic flows in different directions.
+The intersection geometry structures regulate the routes of incoming CAVs, which leads to complicated conflict relationships at intersections.
+Therefore, CAVs' arrival time needs to be staggered to avoid collisions.
+What's more, a high-efficiency conflict-free arrival plan is required to improve traffic mobility.} Researchers have also pointed out that the passing order of the vehicles is the key factor influencing traffic mobility at intersections~\cite{li2006cooperative, meng2017analysis}.
 As incoming CAVs approach the intersection from different directions, the optimal passing order changes constantly and the solution space increases exponentially, preventing the determination of the optimal passing order using the brute-force method.
 This problem is typically solved using a reservation-based method~\cite{dresner2004multiagent}.
 The most straightforward reservation-based solution is the first-in-first-out (FIFO) strategy, in which vehicles that enter the intersection first are scheduled to leave it first~\cite{xu2017v2i, malikopoulos2018decentralized, dresner2008multiagent}.
 However, the FIFO passing order is not likely to be the optimal solution in most cases.
 Batch-based strategy is an improved version of the FIFO strategy, and it processes the vehicles in batches according to their direction to reduce the traffic delay~\cite{tachet2016revisiting}; however, its performance has not been fully optimized.
 Another widely used strategy is the optimization-based method.
-After formulating the scheduling problem as an optimization problem, various methods have been proposed to find the optimal passing order,~\eg, spanning tree~\cite{li2006cooperative}, Monte Carlo tree search~\cite{xu2019cooperative}, and dynamic programming~\cite{yan2009autonomous}.
+After formulating the scheduling problem as an optimization problem, various methods have been proposed to find the optimal passing order,~\eg, mixed-integer programming~\cite{mirheli2019consensus}, Monte Carlo tree search~\cite{xu2019cooperative}, and dynamic programming~\cite{yan2009autonomous}.
 However, the solution space exponentially increases with the number of the vehicles, making the use of optimization-based methods unfeasible.